selfware/zigsmith/README.txt

 To add a package to your project:

-1. Browse to [our website](https://zigsmith.com) and search for the package by its name
+1. Browse to https://zigsmith.com and search for the package by its name

 1. Select the specific version and/or hash you'd like to use